 I’m currently doing the Get On 20 Shoots Method.
 I can see why that’s so important to build confidence while getting started.
 I found this opportunity in a Facebook group and it was perfect because it was a 2-day shoot.
 I’m reaching out to as many people as I can to volunteer for projects as a Production Assistant to gain knowledge, experience and confidence.
 I have another shoot scheduled this week which is a much larger production that I also found in a Facebook group.
 Those have been my best way of finding projects to help out with.
 On Tuesday I’ll be getting certified as a CCO [Covid Compliance Officer] so will be helping out on the project this week in that role as well.
 Basically whatever shoots need, I’m ready to help with!
 I’m currently only focusing on PA work at the moment so fortunately my schedule is very flexible.

-A very common mistake made by people trying to break into the film industry is to get PA jobs on medium sized shoots.
+A very common mistake made by people trying to break into the film industry is to start with PA jobs on medium sized shoots.
 The problem is that if you’re brand new, you won’t have the experience or the confidence to stand out, making it difficult to network and vector into a craft.

 On the small shoots you’ll get to do more, build familiarity with set culture, and have more opportunities to work in departments because the crews are smaller and less specialized.
 Since most people will be newer, everyone is more forgiving.